mollymolichen/translate-transit/README.md

 # translate-transit

-A mobile-friendly website that allows people who speak two different languages to communicate about getting directions on Duke University's campus.
+A website powered by Angular that allows people who speak two different languages to communicate about getting directions on Duke University's campus.

-Built on Ionic framework for Angular JS and Node.js
+Run the app locally using ng serve --watch –open
+This opens the app on http://localhost:4200 by default.

+Build the app using ng build
+It can be deployed using python-m simpleHTTPserver This opens the app on http://localhost:8000 by default.